[PREV - COAL_DEATHS] [TOP]

 have written solely about

-Right Wing purveyors of
+right-wing purveyors of

-book, but limited in scope.
+limited in scope.

 --------